lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

 5. Add an action secret for the forked repository with the value of the token generated in step 4.
 Follow these steps:

    1. Go to the forked repository GitHub webpage and navigate to the "Settings" tab.
-   2. Scroll down and click the "Secrets and variables" dropdown menu under the "Security" panel, then click "New repository secret."
+   2. Scroll down and click the "Secrets and variables" dropdown menu under the "Security" panel, then click "Action."

       ![Screenshot 2023-09-16 at 13.27.00.png](_resources/Screenshot%202023-09-16%20at%2013.27.00.png)